 Will you cry?
 Maybe, probably, if you lived at all last year you will possibly shed some tears of either joy, frustration of deep heart-wrenching sadness.
 It’s okay.

 Let me stress; I want full and honest answers from you.
-You won’t get anywhere by giving half-truths or full out lying to yourself; we shouldn’t hide anymore.
+You won’t get anywhere by giving a vague idea of half-truths or full-out lying to yourself; we shouldn’t hide anymore.
 It does us no good.

 Questions to give soulfully honest answers to; last year…